-4.3 Contraindications
+4.3 Contraindications:

-- Known hypersensitivity to nitroimidazoles, metronidazole or to any of the excipients listed in 6.1. - Pregnancy metronidazole should not be used in the first trimester in patients with trichomoniasis or bacterial vaginosis (see section 4.6). - Breast feeding should be discontinued for 12-24 hours when single high dose (e.g. 2g) therapy is used (see section 4.6).
+- Known hypersensitivity to metronidazole or any of the ingredients in the tablets. - Pregnancy metronidazole should not be used in the first trimester in patients with trichomoniasis or bacterial vaginosis (see section 4.6). - Breast feeding should be discontinued for 12-24 hours when single high dose (e.g. 2g) therapy is used (see section 4.6)

-4.4 Special warnings and precautions for use
+4.4 Special warning and precautions for use